 Blazer

 I love pairing blazers with jeans or a skirt.
-I can take a causal tee and jeans and make it look like I tried so much harder than I did.
+I can take a casual tee and jeans and make it look like I tried so much harder than I did.
 Pack one light-weight, neutral-colored blazer.

 Cardigan